bakseter/thesis/README.md

 ```

 Proof of main theorem (Theorem 3.2) is located in `src/Main.v`.
-Haskell extraction, along with some examples (and minor manual code changes), is located in `extr/ex.hs`.
+Haskell extraction, along with some examples (and minor manual code changes, see thesis 5.1.2), is located in `extr/ex.hs`.
 The largest example uses type universe constraints taken from `src/Main.v`
 using `Print Universes`.